Hutaree: Trial

 The trial began on February 13, 2012.
 On March 27, 2012, a federal judge acquitted seven Hutaree defendants of the most serious charges related to conspiracy and sedition; they were free to go.
 David Stone Sr. and Joshua Stone continued to be held on weapons-related charges.
 On August 8, 2012, David Stone Sr., Joshua Stone, and Joshua Clough were sentenced to time served on weapons-related charges, to which they pleaded guilty, and placed under supervision for two years.

 Return of seized property

 After the acquittal of seven Hutaree members, the property seized during a March 2010 raid was returned to the owners.

 Items included a wedding ring, firearms and surplus items of military equipment previously owned by Hutaree members.
-The FBI returned Tina Stone’s six guns, including her AR-15 semi-automatic rifle.
+The FBI returned Tina Stone's six guns, including her AR-15 semi-automatic rifle.

 Seized items that had been returned included hundreds of thousands of rounds of ammunition, numerous weapons and other material, but several items, including illegal weapons taken as evidence, had been destroyed by the Justice Department.

+Lawsuit

+Following the group's acquittal, Piatek and two other members filed a lawsuit against the federal agents who had infiltrated the group claiming violation of due process as well as first and second amendment violations.
+In May, 2015, an appeals court rejected to hear their claim.